-Laura could become Category 3 Hurricane as it moves over warm water in Gulf of Mexico
+Laura could become Category 3 hurricane as it moves over warm water in Gulf of Mexico

 Laura is just behind Marco, and forecasters now fear it could become a major hurricane with top winds now measured at 65 mph at 5 a.m.
 Tuesday morning.

-The National Hurricane Center has increased the anticipated intensity of Laura, possibly having it hit as a Category 3 after moving over warm water in the Gulf of Mexico.
+The National Hurricane Center has increased the anticipated intensity of Laura, possibly having it hit as a Category 3 hurricane with 115 mph winds after moving over warm water in the Gulf of Mexico.
 Recent forecasts show Laura making landfall somewhere between central Louisiana and Houston Wednesday night into Thursday morning.

 5am Update from @NHC_Atlantic on #Laura now showing it could be a Major (Cat 3 or higher) Hurricane as it makes landfall sometime on Wednesday evening. #tropics #txwx #lawx pic.twitter.com/qUCOTvke8J— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) August 25, 2020